eliasson/markuseliasson.se/content/article/a-test-data-builder.md

         _tc = await new FavouriteTestCase()
             .WithUser()
             .WithArtist() // You know who it is, right?
-            // These to albums will use the default artist, since there is only one.
+            // These two albums will use the default artist, since there is only one.
             .WithAlbum(SeventeenSeconds)
             .WithAlbum(Wish)
             // Add two favourite tracks